JamesSkemp/words/content/post/review-getting-start-with-paint-net-(2013).md

 +++
 title = "Review: Getting Start with Paint.NET (2013)"
-summary = "The following is a review of Getting Start with Paint.NET (2013), written by Andros T. Sturgeon and Shoban Kumar, and published by Packt Publishing." draft = false comments = false date = "2014-04-13T09:36:53-05:00"
+description = "The following is a review of Getting Start with Paint.NET (2013), written by Andros T. Sturgeon and Shoban Kumar, and published by Packt Publishing." draft = false comments = false date = "2014-04-13T09:36:53-05:00"